 Peer Assistance and Leadership 1 (PAAL1)

-Course #: 09364 Credits: 1

-PEIMS #: N1290005 Grades: 11-12

-Peer Assistance and Leadership p 2 (PAAL2)
+Peer Assistance and Leadership 2 (PAAL2)

-Course #: 09464 Credits: 1

-PEIMS #: N1290006 Grades: 11-12

-The Peer Assistance and Leadership pr program in which selected high school 12 are trained to work as peer helpers on their own campus or from feeder m elementary schools.
-Participants will be helping skills which will enable them to having a more positive and productive also perform service projects at various agencies.
-The program is approved by Agency as an elective course for credit graduation.
-Students must submit and interviewed before being selected for requires a one year commitment and term.
-This course also requires a minim volunteer work.
-AHS and CHS PALS pa I students in grades 11 and with other students either iddle schools or e trained in a variety of assist other students in e school experience.
-PALS is local non-profit y the Texas Education it (1 unit) toward application and be this course.
-This course cannot be entered at mid- um of 3 Saturdays for

-Sisters in working with elementary students.
+The Peer Assistance and Leadership program is a peer helping program in which selected high school students in grades 11 and 12 are trained to work as peer helpers with other students either on their own campus or from feeder middle schools or elementary schools.
+Participants will be trained in a variety of helping skills which will enable them to assist other students in having a more positive and productive school experience.
+PALS also perform service projects at various local non-profit agencies.
+The program is approved by the Texas Education Agency as an elective course for credit (1 unit) toward graduation.
+Students must submit an application and be interviewed before being selected for this course.
+This course requires a one year commitment and cannot be entered at midterm.
+This course also requires a minimum of 3 Saturdays for volunteer work.
+AHS and CHS PALS partners with Big Brothers Big Sisters in working with elementary students.